HenryN-bit/MoviesRESTAPI/README.md

 # Movies REST API

 ## Overview
-This REST API was developed as part of the CAB230 Web Computing unit at Queensland University of Technology (QUT).
+The Movies REST API academic project was developed as part of the CAB230 Web Computing unit at Queensland University of Technology (QUT).
 It provides endpoints for retrieving movie and people information, user authentication and access to protected resources.

-This Express REST API provides the backend services for the Movies React Web Application.
+This REST API provides the backend services for the Movies React Web Application.
 It is responsible for handling movie and people data, user authentication and communication with a MySQL database through RESTful API endpoints.

 The React Movie Web Application communicates with this API to retrieve movie information, authenticate users using JSON Web Tokens (JWT) and access protected endpoints.